pybodensee/pybodensee/content/meetups/meetup-4.md

 ## Details
 In next PyBodensee Meetup we will discuss about different approaches to share your Python code as scripts, packages and/or executables.

 We will meet at 19:00 Uhr on 01 August 2024.
 Please drop an email at ``pybodensee at gmail dot com`` or via [Contact Us form](/pages/contact/).
+You can also RSVP on our[ meetup page](https://www.meetup.com/pybodensee/).

+We follow the PSF's code of conduct for the event: python.org/psf/conduct

 ## Agenda